giellatekno/neahttadigisanit/neahtta/README.md

 ### python

-Python version 3.10 is required.
-It may or may not work with older or newer versions, but 3.10 is what we target, and have tested for.
+We currently use Python version 3.13.
 You can use [pyenv](https://github.com/pyenv/pyenv) or similar tools to install different python versions on your system.
-If you have `pyenv` installed, it will respect the `.python-version` file (which is just literally `3.10`), and issuing `python` in the root folder will start python 3.10.
-If not, then make sure that you substitute any `python` command with your command that runs python version 3.10.
+If you have `pyenv` installed, it will respect the `.python-version` file (which is just literally `3.13`), and issuing `python` in the root folder will start python 3.13.
+If not, then make sure that you substitute any `python` command with your command that runs python version 3.13.

 ### node.js and npm